 - Install the positive connection (full reline) through the masonry chimney according to the manufacturer's instructions for installation and support.
 Make sure to follow all of the manufacturer's safety precautions during assembly.
 Inspect the masonry chimney and positive connection so that all of the rules outlined in the section titled "CHIMNEY INFORMATION & REGULATIONS" are met. - 2.
-If a block-off plate is desired (optional), follow the directions for making a block-off plate in the section titled "INSTALLATION OF A FIREPLACE BLOCK-OFF PLATE". - Follow all of the regulations and guidelines specified in the sections titled "FIREPLACE INSERT - SPECIFICATIONS" and "PREPARATION FOR INSTALLATION - MASONRY FIREPLACE INSERT". - 4.
+If a block-off plate is desired (optional), follow the directions for making a block-off plate in the section titled "INSTALLATION OF A FIREPLACE BLOCK-OFF PLATE". - Follow all of the regulations and guidelines specified in the sections titled "FIREPLACE INSERT -SPECIFICATIONS" and "PREPARATION FOR INSTALLATION - MASONRY FIREPLACE INSERT". - 4.
+The chimney connector that connects to the insert must either be a 6" flue adapter (See the section titled "OPTIONAL EQUIPMENT") or a connector that has been notched 1 1/4" above the bottom edge of the connector (1/2" wide).
+See the illustration to the left below. - 5.
 If you are using a block-off plate, slide the pipe into the plate up through the damper.
-If you are not using a block-off plate, make sure the last segment of the positive connection will reach the insert once it is inserted into the fireplace. - 5.
-Install the surround panels by following the directions in the section titled "OPTIONAL EQUIPMENT".
+If you are not using a block-off plate, make sure the last segment of the positive connection will reach the insert once it is inserted into the fireplace.

+- 6. Install the surround panels by following the directions in the section titled "OPTIONAL EQUIPMENT".
 You may now place your insert into the fireplace opening and position the connector pipe so that it can be easily pushed into the flue opening on top of the insert.
-You may want to use a towel or blanket to protect the floor or panel finish while positioning the insert.

-- 6. Once this has been accomplished, reach in and pull the connector pipe down into the flue of the insert.
+You may want to use a towel or blanket to protect the floor or panel finish while positioning the insert. - 7.
+Once this has been accomplished, reach in and pull the connector pipe down into the flue of the insert.
 If ample room between the top of the insert and the fireplace opening does not exist, you will need to remove the top firebricks by following the directions in the section "REPLACEMENT PARTS AND REMOVAL INSTRUCTIONS".
 Then reach inside the appliance and pull the connector down by placing your hand up through the flue opening of the appliance.
-The chimney connector should fit tight and secure into the flue opening. - 7.
-With the connector in place, you have now completed the positive connection for your insert.
-It is a good idea to check your connection by trying to rock the chimney connector back and forth.
-If it feels snug, a good connection is established.
-If you can feel some play when you rock it back in forth, make sure that the insert is properly aligned and that the connector fits tight into the flue collar on the top of the insert.
+The chimney connector should fit tight and secure into the flue opening.